This Garden Of Bizarre Trees In Northern California Needs To Be Seen To Be Believed

-Northern California is full of bizarre sights, but few are as strange as this weird garden in the town of Gilroy.
-In fact, this garden has become famous for the interesting assortments of trees contained within it.
-Referred to as “circus trees”, these things look like they were ripped straight from the pages of a Dr. Seuss book.
+It’s no secret that here in Northern California, we have tons of bizarre sights, but few are as strange as this whimsical garden in the town of Gilroy.
+In fact, this weird garden in NorCal has become famous for the interesting assortments of trees contained within it.
+Referred to as “Circus Trees,” these things look like they were ripped straight from the pages of a Dr. Seuss book.
 However, there’s actually a fascinating story behind why these trees look the way they do.
-This is the type of attraction you need to see for yourself in order to fully appreciate its weirdness, so keep reading to check it out!
+This is the type of attraction we encourage you to see for yourself in order to fully appreciate its weirdness.
+So keep reading to discover more about what may be one of the best gardens in California.

 You might not be able to believe your eyes when you come across the famous Circus Trees at Gilroy Gardens.
 At first, you may think these odd-looking trees are just part of the quirky theme park, but you'll be surprised to know that their history goes way back.